-FOR NON-MATRICULATED STUDENTS
+FOR ALL NEW STUDENTS

 In tribute to our distinguished playwriting/screenwriting teacher, Larry Alton, his family has created a scholarship in his name at The Lee Strasberg Theatre & Film Institute.
 The course of study will have an emphasis on playwriting and screenwriting and will also include classes in Method Acting, voice and movement.